U.S. Relations With Israel

 Israel and the United States belong to a number of the same international organizations, including the United Nations, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Israel also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an observer to the Organization of American States.

-The U.S. Ambassador to Israel is Daniel B. Shapiro; other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to Israel is David Friedman; other principal embassy officials are listed in the Department's Key Officers List.
 Israel proclaimed Jerusalem as its capital in 1950.
-The United States, like nearly all other countries, maintains its embassy in Tel Aviv.
+President Trump recognized Jerusalem as the capital of Israel on December 6, 2017, and the U.S. Embassy to Israel moved from Tel Aviv to an interim facility in Jerusalem on May 14, 2018.
+The United States maintains a large Embassy Branch Office in Tel Aviv.

 Israel maintains an embassy in the United States at 3514 International Drive NW, Washington DC, 20008 (tel.
 202-364-5500).
 More information about Israel is available from the Department of State and other sources, some of which are listed here: